Acts 2: Location of the first Pentecost

 The Cenacle on Mount Zion, claimed to be the location of the Last Supper and Pentecost.
 Bargil Pixner claims the original Church of the Apostles is located under the current structure.

-This 1472 map of Jerusalem notes the place of the pentecost, "Ubi apostoli acceperunt spiritum sanctum", at the location of the cenacle (top left).
+This 1472 map of Jerusalem notes the place of the first Pentecost, "Ubi apostoli acceperunt spiritum sanctum", as the location of the cenacle (top left).

 Traditional interpretation holds that the Descent of the Holy Spirit took place in the Upper Room, or Cenacle, on the day of Pentecost (Shavuot).
 The Upper Room was first mentioned in Luke 22:12–13.
 This Upper Room was to be the location of the Last Supper and the institution of Holy Communion.
 The other mention of an "upper room" is in Acts 1:13–14, the continuation of the Luke narrative, authored by the same biblical writer.

 Here the disciples and women waited and they gave themselves up to constant prayer, until the arrival of the "wind" mentioned above.

-A description of the first Church (2:44–47)
+A description of the first Church (verses 44–47)

 Acts 2:44–47 contains a description of the earliest church, giving a practical view of how the church members acted.
 The verses cover several aspects of life: